 There was a special newsletter made by students.
 You can subscribe to the Antibullying Students Newsletter here, but currently no new issues appear.

-The project has 6 partners, each working with one or two schools in their own country.
+The project has 11 partners, the European Antibullying Network (EAN) and 6 NGOs in Greece, Italy, Spain, the UK and the Netherlands; each working with one or two schools in their own country.
 The project partners start the project by elaborating a draft certification proposal, which has been developed by Centro Montesca and reviewed in the European Anti-Bullying Network, into a testable toolkit.

 In each country and on the European level, a feedback committee will be formed to organize expert feedback on the draft instruments.
 The experts on the feedback committees will be asked for comments on first drafts of the instruments and on the semi-final instruments after they have been tested in schools.
-The instruments will be ready in the end of 2019.
+The instruments will be ready in May 2020.

 In the schools

 In the schools, filling in the surveys is the first step of the certification process.
-In the schools, the second step is to analyse the assessment results and decide about necessary measures.
+In the schools, the second step is to analyze the assessment results and decide about necessary measures.
 Then the implementation follows during one school year.
 A staff training is a key element in any strategy.
-Another key element of successful anti-bullying strategies is organizing “golden weeks” at the start of the school year, during which student get to know each other, built social group process and agree about rules for pro-social behaviour.
-At the end of the school year, the impact of the pro-social/anti-bullying strategies is evaluated.
+Another key element of successful antibullying strategies is organizing “golden weeks” at the start of the school year, during which student get to know each other, built social group process and agree about rules for pro-social behavior.
+At the end of the school year, the impact of the pro-social/antibullying strategies is evaluated.

 The project ends six months later.
 This gives the schools the opportunity to organize the “golden weeks” in an improved way.
 It gives the other partners the opportunity to review the certification procedure, the training and the manual on effective measures, to translate, publish and disseminate them.
 This is done during multiplier meetings in the participating countries and in Brussels.

 - Summary of the ABC-project